New perspectives and yet unseen stories

-Kirsikka Saari is screenwriter and director based in Helsinki.
-She was Oscar nominated for the short film Do I Have to Take Care of Everything?.
-She has written the script for the feature film Stupid Young Heart (dir.
-Selma Vilhunen), which won Crystal Bear in the Berlinale 2019 and Jussi prize for the Best Screenplay.
-She has also published the novel Stupid Young Heart.
-Her first play Depression Comedy premiered in the National Theatre in 2017.
-Her works as a screenwriter-director include a collection film Force of Habit, which premiered in the Gothenburg Film Festival and won the Nordisk Film Prize in 2020, and awarded short films After the Reunion and Super Comfort.
+Kirsikka Saari is a screenwriter-director based in Helsinki.
+She was Oscar nominated for the short film Do I Have to Take Care of Everything?
+She has written a script for the feature film Stupid Young Heart (dir.
+Selma Vilhunen), which won the Crystal Bear at the Berlin International Film Festival and the Jussi prize for the Best Screenplay.
+Her works as a screenwriter-director include a collection film Force of Habit, which premiered at the Gothenburg Film Festival and won the Nordisk Film Prize in 2020, and awarded short films After the Reunion and Super Comfort.
 She has written a critically acclaimed novel and a play for the Finnish National Theatre (Depression Comedy, co-written with Jenni Toivoniemi).
 She has graduated from Helsinki University and ELO Film School Helsinki / Aalto University School of Arts, Design and Architecture.

 Jenni Toivoniemi is a writer-director.
 Toivoniemi’s debut as a director, the short comedy The Date (2012), won several awards including International Short Fiction Jury Award at the Sundance Film Festival and a Special Mention at the Berlinale Generation 14+ in 2013.
 She has directed several short films, of which The Committee (2016), written and directed together with the Norwegian Gunhild Enger, premiered in Locarno 2016 and The Door (2017) was selected for the national competition of the Tampere Film Festival in 2017.
 Toivoniemi has also written theatre plays, an audio play and a feature film Korso (2014) together with Kirsikka Saari.
 Her feature film Games People Play premiered in 2020 and hers and Kirsikka Saari’s latest collaboration, children’s film Sihja – Rebel Fairy premieres in 2022.

 Selma Vilhunen is an Academy Award nominated director and screenwriter of both fiction and documentary films.
 She is also one of the founders of the production company Tuffi Films.
 Her latest film Stupid Young Heart won the Crystal Bear at the Berlin International Film Festival in 2019.
 Her feature documentary Hobbyhorse Revolution won the Best Documentary Film Prize at the Finnish National Film Awards (Jussi Awards) and got nominated for the European Film Academy’s Young Audience Award in 2018.